-Science Year Course Description 7 Science provides an empirical way of answering interesting and important questions about the biological, physical and technological world.
+Science Year Course Description Science provides an empirical way of answering interesting and important questions about the biological, physical and technological world.
 The understanding of science and its social and cultural contexts provides a basis for students to make reasoned evidence-based future choices and ethical decisions, and to engage in finding innovative solutions to science-related personal, social and global issues, including sustainable futures.
 At least 50% of the course time will be allocated to hands-on practical experiences.
 All students are required to undertake at least one research project during Stage 4 involving 'hands-on' practical investigation.
-Topics: Living in the Lab, Forces, Cells, Our Place in Space, Classification, Matter and Separation.
-At least 50% of the course time will be allocated to hands-on practical experiences.
-All students are required to undertake at least one research project during Stage 4 involving 'hands-on' practical investigation.
-8 Topics: Working with Data, Plants, Physical and Chemical Changes, Body Systems, Energy, Geology, Ecosystems and a Student Research Project.
-All students are required to undertake at least one research project during Stage 4 involving 'hands-on' practical investigation.
+7 Topics: Living in the Lab, Forces, Cells, Our Place in Space, Classification, Matter and Separation.
+At least 50% of the course time will be allocated to practical experiences.
+All students are required to undertake at least one research project during Stage 4 involving practical investigation.
+8 Topics: Working with Data, Plants, Chemistry, Body Systems, Earth Resources, Ecosystems and a Student Research Project.